Creating Event Broker Services

 • When you have both public and private endpoints configured, PubSub+ Broker Manager defaults to use the public endpoint.
 If only a private endpoint is available, you must have connectivity to the same private network as where your event broker services are deployed to connect to PubSub+ Broker Manager from the PubSub+ Cloud Console.
 For more information about PubSub+ Broker Manager, see Using PubSub+ Broker Manager.

-Selecting the Broker Version
+Selecting the Broker Release and Version

 • Your business requirements need specific behaviors from an earlier release, or you prefer to use earlier releases rather than the most recent broker versions.